 Integrity: In all our actions, we shall be guided by a code of behavior which reflects our values, unimpeded by circumstance, personal gain, public pressure or private temptation.

 Responsibility: We will be accountable for the care and welfare of others and responsible for the intended and unintended consequences of our actions.

 Common Degree Outcomes

-A university education encompasses learning through courses and co-curricular experiences.
-In totality, these elements allow our graduates to achieve Common Degree Outcomes.
-As a learning community, we promote the achievement of six outcomes which become competencies our graduates share.
+A university education encompasses learning through courses and co-curricular experiences which allow our graduates to achieve Common Degree Outcomes.
+Our learning community promotes the achievement of six outcomes which become competencies our graduates share.

 - Articulate and apply the principles and values of freedom and free-enterprise.